mwarning/MeshNetSimulator/README.md

 **Currently not maintained - I write routing protocols in C now and use my emulator.**

-This is a simple simulator for sketching mesh network routing strategies in the hopes to find better approaches to mesh routing.
+This is a simple discrete event simulator for sketching mesh network routing strategies in the hopes to find better approaches to mesh routing.
 Please note that this simulator does not virtualize a TCP/IP stack nor all characteristics of wireless connections.
 The dynamic nature of MANETs is also not (yet) covered by this simulator.

 The simulator is controled via a command line that can also be reached over a network.
 The output from the simulator is a json files and can be displayed using the [Mesh Graph Viewer](https://github.com/mwarning/MeshGraphViewer/).